 I took a bite of the charcuterie, closed my eyes, and felt it melt in my mouth.
 Just hours before, I had met the charcuterie’s sister and her little piglets at the farm where they grow all their food.
 Rest in peace, but how much more farm to table can you get?

-Canada is celebrating its 150th anniversary this year, and we’re excited to start exploring more of our greater backyard.
+Canada is celebrating its 150th anniversary this year, and we’re excited to start exploring more of our greater backyard including all of North America.
 To start, we spent a few days in Victoria, the capital of British Columbia, and we may have come back several pounds heavier.

 Victoria is a beautiful city located on Vancouver Island that blends the old and new.
 You can find amazing architecture and old-world traditions.
 If you prefer soaking in some sun, there are plenty of outdoor activities too, but we’ll save that for a later post.
-Pair that with some of the mildest climate in Canada, the beautiful Pacific Ocean views, and the Olympic Mountains as the backdrop, it’s easy to see why visitors flock to Victoria.
+Pair that with some of the mildest climate in Canada, the beautiful Pacific Ocean views, and the Olympic Mountains as the backdrop, it’s easy to see why visitors flock to this west coast city.

 We were surprised by the culinary scene.
 We’re no stranger to the farm to table movement living in Portland, but this was the first time we visited the farms where the food is sourced before sitting down for our meals.
 Not everyone who lives in Portland asks about their chicken’s name.